 5. Periyar National Park, Kerala

-Situated in Thekkady district of Kerala, Periyar Tiger Reserve in India is a picturesque forest having the beautiful hilly background.
-Hence it holds vast opportunity for mountain treks.
+Situated in Thekkady district of Kerala, Periyar Tiger Reserve in India is a picturesque forest having a beautiful hilly background.
+Hence it holds vast opportunities for mountain treks.
 Place of rich biodiversity and magnificent flora and fauna, Periyar is also renowned for elephants as well as brave tigers.
 White tigers are also found in the tiger reserve of Periyar.
-You never know you may spot the King Cobra in the jungles of Periyar, as it not only houses a variety of mammals and birds but also rarest of rare species of reptiles.
+You never know you may spot the King Cobra in the jungles of Periyar, as it not only houses a variety of mammals and birds but also rarest rare species of reptiles.
 The flora of the reserve consists over 1965 flowering plants including 171 grass species and 143 species of orchids.
 To make Periyar expedition extra special, it is surrounded by agricultural regions, especially plantations of tea, cardamom, and coffee.
 Have a fragrant trek in the blissful jungles of Periyar- the adobe of Indian White tiger.